-Why do Caughie and Meyer struggle to encode Elbe's identity while Thain appears to succeed with Field?
+Why do Caughie and Meyer struggle to encode Elbe's identity while Thain appears to succeed with Fields?
 While a queerness like Fields's might be delineated and contained, in Elbe's there is a quality of blending which the markup, by its nature, means to separate and fix.
-As Flanders points out, markup, as a tool for naming, bounding, and containment, registers information as distinct components, rather than smooth information with vague boundaries (Flanders, 2017).
-Field's identity is multiple: the diaries "do not pretend to record the life of a single male, as two different hands record the experience of two clearly differentiated people" (Thain, 2016, p.
+As Flanders points out, markup is a tool for naming, bounding, and containment, and therefore registers information in distinct components (Flanders, 2017).
+Fields's identity is encodable with TEI because of it is multiple, that is, distinct and contained within specific entities.
+The diaries contain "two different hands [that] record the experience of two clearly differentiated people" (Thain, 2016, p.
 229).
-As long as identities, like Field's, are distinct and contained within specific entities, TEI can encode them.
-Elbe's identity, by contrast, is not multiple as much as it is plural, containing several identities whose relationship to each other is ambiguous or continually shifting within one entity.
-Elbe's relation to gender is best described qualitatively, as one that alternatively masquerades or inhabits simultaneous gender ontologies (Caughie, Meyer, 2018, p.
+By contrast, Elbe's identity is not multiple as much as it is plural, containing several identities whose relationship to each other is ambiguous or continually shifting within one entity.
+Therefore, Elbe's relation to gender is best described qualitatively, as one that alternatively “masquerades” or “inhabits” simultaneous gender ontologies (Caughie, Meyer, 2018, p.
 231).

 The Manuscript of Dorian Gray

-DONE categorizing smooth info as exercise in queer encoding

-For Wilde's text in particular, the rigid structure of the TEI tags offer an opportunity for exploring the potential of bounding and labelling as an exercise in "queer encoding."
+For Wilde's text in particular, the rigid structure of the TEI tags offers an opportunity for exploring the potential of bounding and labelling queer data.
 I created a customization that explores the potential of semantic labelling against the demands for fixity and structure within the TEI schema.
-My customization registers physical and conceptual changes to the MS by creating two new attributes to mark the revisions.
+My customization registers physical and conceptual changes to the manuscript by creating two new attributes to mark the revisions.
 First, to mark the physical traces of Wilde's pen as he struck out portions of the text, the custom attribute, "strokes" (@strokes in formal TEI notation), registers the number of pen strokes through any given section of text.
-Most often, Wilde uses one or two strokes of his pen, although sometimes, the strokes are too heavy or thick to enumerate, in which case, I set the @strokes attribute to the value, "inconclusive."
+Most often, Wilde uses one or two strokes of his pen, although sometimes, the strokes are too heavy or thick to enumerate.
+In those cases, I set the @strokes attribute to the value "inconclusive."
 In addition to @strokes, the custom attribute @implication marks the general theme of revision from a list of recurring themes, which include: "intimacy," "beauty," "passion," and "fatality," with the additional values of "inconclusive" or "illegible."

-In what follows, I detail how this customization registers the elisions and conversions of homoeroticism in the MS as Wilde prepared it for publication.
-That being said, the goal here is not to establish a formal method for marking queer elements.
-Rather, this work surfaces a formal resistance in the text–an indeterminacy that resists capture by TEI data structure.
-Here, the difficulty is in engaging the boundedness of the TEI elements, which must encapsulate data, with the indistinctiveness of the queerness of the text, which resist demarcation within the four themes of "intimacy," "beauty," "passion," and "fatality."
-Often, the boundaries between these elements are fuzzy or blurred, constituting a spectrum of smooth information that threatens the confines of the tags.
+In what follows, I detail how this customization registers the elisions of homoeroticism in the manuscript as Wilde prepared it for publication.
+That being said, the goal of this work is not to establish a formal method for marking queer elements.
+Rather, it is to surface a resistance in the text—an indeterminacy that resists capture by TEI data structure.
+Here, the difficulty is in engaging the boundedness of the TEI elements, which encapsulate data, with the indistinctiveness of the queerness of the text, which resist demarcation.
+I have categorized the revisions within the four themes of "intimacy," "beauty," "passion," and "fatality."
+These themes, rather than representing distinct elements, constitute a spectrum of smooth information that threatens the confines of the tags.
 To add another layer of ambiguity, the number of pen strokes also resists easy demarcation.
-Depending on Wilde's pen, they can be difficult to enumerate and their boundaries often fail to map with the themes.
-Therefore, in order to mark up this text, one must make imposing decisions on its data.
+Depending on Wilde's pen, the strokes can be difficult to enumerate and their boundaries often fail to map with the themes.
+Therefore, in order to mark up this text, I have to make imposing decisions on the data.

-DONE high level summary of patterns in the themes